rinmdfa25/II3140-Data-Literacy-AI-virtuallabproject-Laid-Back-Data-18223140/README.md

 ## Deployment:

-Frontend: Vercel</br>
+- Frontend: Vercel
-Backend: Supabase
+- Backend: Supabase

 ## Prerequirement

 Before you run it in your local machine, make sure you have these installed:<br/>

-- NodeJS : v14.x.x or higher</br>
+- NodeJS : v14.x.x or higher
+- Free Supabase Account (Create on https://supabase.com/)</br>

 ## How to Use it